pierrediedhiou/cybersecurity-journey/glossary.md

 used to identify a Meterpreter session or object
 - **getsystem** — Meterpreter command that attempts to automatically escalate privileges to SYSTEM level on a Windows target
+- **Gobuster** — An open-source offensive enumeration tool written in Golang, used to brute force web directories, DNS subdomains, virtual hosts and cloud storage buckets using wordlists
 ## H
 - **Hash** — A fixed-length string generated from data, used to verify integrity
 - **Have I Been Pwned** — Tool that tells you if an email address has appeared